 This includes typefaces, labels, and the buttons

 Show consistency (design) in the mobile app and website.
-Make sure all of the offerings from your side have the similar characteristics (the design functionality).
+Make sure all of the offerings from your side have similar characteristics (the design functionality).

 The actionable mobile elements in the interfaces should be created as targets prominent enough to make the tap easier for the users.
-The thumb rule says the design controls must have the touch area of 7-10 mm.
+The thumb rule says the mobile app design controls must have the touch area of 7-10 mm.
 It is to ensure that users could tap the icon easily with the fingers.
 And this is possible only when the target edges are visible to the users.

 Keep a close look at the elements and make sure they are not located too closely.
 The spacing matters in between every tap target so that users could not click the incorrect targets.